MailOnline/forwarder/README.md

 -----

 ```
-$ ./sender -h
-Usage: sender [options] <pattern0> ... <patternN>

-Outputs the content of files resolved by the patterns passed as parameters and
-keep monitoring them for new content.
-Optionally the offsets can be written to
-the <offsets> file.
-Which will be read when starting.
-IMPORTANT: only files
-with size >= signature-length (default 50) bytes will be processed.
-Zip files
-will be open recursively, and only once.

 Options:
   -h, --help            show this help message and exit
   -f, --follow          Pools the file very second for changes in an infinite